sdsc-hpc-training-org/reverse-proxy/README.md

 Note that the time positional argument must occur after all the flags.
 There will be an error if you put any flags after the positional argument.

-### Examples
+### Examples:
-Start a notebook in the debug queue in /share/apps/compute for 30 minutes:
+To start a notebook in the debug queue in /share/apps/compute for 30 minutes:
 `./start_notebook -d /share/apps/compute -p debug -t 30`

-Start a notebook in the compute queue in your home directory for 60 minutes:
+To start a notebook in the compute queue in your home directory for 60 minutes:
 `./start_notebook -d ~ -p compute -t 60`